williamdemeo/math321-fall2016/README.md

 --------------
 The breakdown of the final course grade is as follows:

++ Homework: 40 points total
++ Two midterm exams: 30 points (15 each)
 + Final exam: 30 points
-+ Mid-term exams: 40 points (20 each)
-+ Homework: 30 points total

 At the end of the semester, letter grades will be assigned roughly according to the following table.
-However, the scale may be shifted, depending on overall student performance.
+However, the scale may be shifted depending on overall student performance.

 + A: 94--100